julianstricker/ThumbnailBundle/README.md

 Overview
 ========

-The bundle creates Thumbnails on the fly using GD for the Symfony2 framework.
-It uses the Symfony cache system to cache the thumbnails.
+This is a bundle for the Symfony2 framework that creates Thumbnails on first demand.
+The thumbnails then are stored using the Symfony cache system.
 It creates a thumbnail of a image in the given size and stores it in cache for the next calls, until the image changes.

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/f97fef15-6eb9-45e2-9973-5948514a4864/big.png)](https://insight.sensiolabs.com/projects/f97fef15-6eb9-45e2-9973-5948514a4864)